 What is a Wedding Ring or Wedding Band?

-A wedding ring is a finger ring typically made from precious metal and exchanged between two people in a wedding ceremony to indicate that its wearer is married.
+A wedding ring is a finger ring typically made from precious metal.
+And exchanged between two people in a wedding ceremony to indicate that its wearer is married.

-And the difference between a wedding ring and a wedding band is that a wedding ring is a band paved with diamonds or gemstones, while a wedding band is made up of a plain, simple band.
+The difference between a wedding ring and a wedding band is that a wedding ring is a band paved with diamonds or gemstones, while a wedding band is made up of a plain, simple band.
 The only real difference between the two is preference.

 Today there are countless options with numerous materials and styles to choose from to express your love and to make it all the more personal.